pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean started` - a flag for checking if the draft has started.
 2. `Draft draft` - The draft which is to be processed.
-3. `DraftPlayer captain1` - The first captain of the draft.
+3. `String captainID1, captainID2` - The captain's IDs of the draft.
-4. `DraftPlayer captain2` - The second captain of the draft.
-5. `List<DraftPlayer> regularPlayers` - The non-captain players of the draft.
+4. `List<DraftPlayer> regularPlayers` - The non-captain players of the draft.
-6. `List<DraftPlayer> team1` - The first team of the draft.
+5. `List<DraftPlayer> team1` - The first team of the draft.
-7. `List<DraftPlayer> team2` - The second team of the draft.
+6. `List<DraftPlayer> team2` - The second team of the draft.
-8. `int MAX_SCORE` - The maximum score for a draft.
+7. `int MAX_SCORE` - The maximum score for a draft.
-9. `int scoreTeam1` - The `team1`'s scoreboard of the draft.
-10. `int scoreTeam2` - The `team2`'s scoreboard of the draft.
+8. `int scoreTeam1, scoreTeam2` - The teams' scores within the draft.
-11. `List<String> endButtonClicked` - The players who have clicked the "End Draft" button consecutively.
+9. `List<String> endButtonClicked` - The players who have clicked the "End Draft" button consecutively.
-12. `int NUM_PLAYERS_TO_END_DRAFT` - The number of players required to formally end the draft.
+10. `int NUM_PLAYERS_TO_END_DRAFT` - The number of players required to formally end the draft.

 ----